What will Inauguration Day look like amid a pandemic?

 “We will have to see where we are with the public health guidance and make sure we are able to adhere to that guidance,” said John Falcicchio, Bowser’s chief of staff and deputy mayor for planning and economic development.

 Chris Beyrer, professor of epidemiology at Johns Hopkins University, said the inauguration could come at a particularly bleak moment in the pandemic.
-He said the outdoor portion of the event could likely go forward if guests wore masks and practiced social distancing, but balls and other indoor events could turn into superspreader events.
+He said the outdoor portion of the event could probably go forward if guests wore masks and practiced social distancing, but balls and other indoor events could turn into superspreader events.

 “Unfortunately, where we are is still very much in the steep part of the expansion curve,” Beyrer said.
 “There’s every reason to think, I’m sorry to say, that the rest of November, December and January are going to continue to be high transmission months.”